Khazoda/basic-weapons-wiki/docs/contributing/index.md

 :octicons-bug-24: If you have ideas, suggestions, or bugs to report, please create an issue in the [GitHub repository](https://github.com/Khazoda/basic-weapons/issues/new).

+:material-earth: Do you speak multiple languages?
+Basic Weapons is always looking for community translations to make the mod as accessible as possible.
+[Start Translating](https://poeditor.com/join/project/vW0G3i42PX)

 :material-brain: There are long term plans for datapack-driven modular weapon support.
 This would enable simplistic weapon addition without requiring java knowledge, but this plan is still in its infancy.

 ## How to Contact